titon/titon/docs/Conventions.md

 Reserved names.

 * initialize() - Triggered immediately during class __construct() if extending titon\base\Base
-* decorate() - Used to initialize traits within classes
 * current() - Used to return the current instance from a collection
 * startup()
 * shutdown()